Article Collection

 Incompatible Timesharing System (ITS) was a time-sharing operating system started in 1967 and developed principally by the MIT AI Lab and MIT CSAIL Project MAC.

 Its development was initiated by staff who disagreed with the direction taken by Project MAC’s Multics.
-The word “Incompatible” was chosen as a humorous complement to the MIT “Compatible” Time-Sharing System (CTSS).
+The word “Incompatible” was chosen as a humorous complement to the MIT’s “Compatible” Time-Sharing System (CTSS).

 ITS was written in assembly language for PDP-6 and later PDP-10 mainframes.

 The wide-open philosophy of ITS and its collaborative online community were a further major influence on the hacker culture.
-They were also direct forerunners of the free and open-source software, open design, and Wiki movements.
+They were predecessors of the free and open-source software, open design, and Wiki movements.

 ITS’ novel features are summarized in the Wikipedia article ITS Significant Technical Features.